 General principles for validation, along with a template for check structure and format, are available in IHO Publication S-158 (Validation Checks – Introduction and Structure).

 IHO Publication S-158:100 (Universal Hydrographic Data Model Validation Checks) contains a set of generic validation checks.
 Product Specification developers will need to determine which of the S-100 level checks apply to their data product.
-The checks in S-158:100 are organised by S-100 Part and this can be used as a first-pass filter.
+The checks in S-158:100 are organized by S-100 Part and this can be used as a first-pass filter.
 For example, vector data products will not need validation checks derived from S-100 Part 10c, which describes the HDF-5 format for coverage spatial types.
 The data format used for the product is another obvious first-pass filter.

 Validation checks for datasets